ragAgar/chat_using_NN/README.md

 2. python3.5.1
 3. psql (PostgreSQL) 9.6.1

-## STEP1 Setup PostgreSQL
+## STEP1 Setup

-After you made the psql command valid.
+After you installed psql and PostgreSQL.

 In terminal.

 ```Terminal: in terminal
 psql -d postgres

 ```

 In PostgreSQL